 That's how employers describe our graduates!
-Student-centered learning in degree programs that fully engage you in the classroom and in the real world.
+Student-centered learning in degree programs that fully engage you in the classroom and the real world.

 That's how employers describe our graduates!
-Student-centered learning in degree programs that fully engage you in the classroom and in the real world.
+Student-centered learning in degree programs that fully engage you in the classroom and the real world.

 The American Psychological Association recognizes only clinical, counseling, school, and industrial/organizational psychology as "specialties."
 Other areas are considered "areas of concentration" or "subfields."

 Clinical psychologists assess and treat people's mental and emotional disorders.
 Clinical psychologists work in both academic institutions and health care settings such as clinics, hospitals, community mental health centers, and private practice.
 Many clinical psychologists focus their interests on special populations.
 Others focus on treating certain types of problems.
 In most states people with master's and bachelor's degrees may not independently practice psychology.
 They may, however, work in clinical settings under the direction of a doctoral-level psychologist.
 In some cases this work could include testing or supervised therapy.
 People preparing for careers in clinical psychology should investigate local licensing laws carefully.

 Community psychologists are concerned with everyday behavior in natural settings -- the home, the neighborhood, and the workplace.
 They seek to understand the factors that contribute to normal and abnormal behavior in these settings.
 They also work to promote health and prevent disorder.
 Whereas clinical psychologists tend to focus on individuals who show signs of disorder, most community psychologists concentrate their efforts on groups of people who are not mentally ill (but may be at risk of becoming so) or on the population in general.